Vegetable oil is not as healthy as the ads claim. Learn the surprising truth behind the chemical process used to make it, and what is a better choice.

 Vegetable Oil Alternative

 Good question.
-Let’s compare how vegetable oil is made to how my favorite coconut oil is made–Gold Label Virgin Coconut Oil from Healthy Traditions.
+Let’s compare how vegetable oil is made to how La Tourangelle, my favorite organic coconut oil, is made.
 Then you can decide which you’d rather eat!